-Snapshots are local copies of the filesystem.
+Snapshots are local copies of the filesystem which are conducted hourly.
 While not a true backup from a disaster recovery standpoint, they are very useful since you can recover your own deleted files.
 Each snapshot image acts as a full backup at that instant in time.

-/home we retain one days worth of hourly snapshots , as well as four weeks worth of daily snapshots and 52 weeks worth of weekly snapshots.
+/home we retain one days worth of hourly snapshots , as well as two weeks worth of daily snapshots and 26 weeks worth of weekly snapshots.

 /data we retain one days worth of hourly snapshots, as well as one weeks worth of daily snapshots and 12 weeks worth of weekly snapshots.

 Snapshots are located in a hidden directory named

 cp command to recover a file from snapshots.
 To recover a file called somefile from the 3pm hourly snapshot use e.g.

 cp /home/user/somedir/.snapshot/hourly.15/somefile /home/user/somedir/